thatcort/sellout/README.md

 Once these processes are all running, open a web browser to `localhost:3000` to interact with the application:
 1. Log in to MetaMask in the browser.
 2. Commission an artwork by entering a width and height and clicking `Commission Artwork`
+3. If you are logged in as the agent's owner (account 0 created by ganache) then you will also be presented with controls to modify the agent.
+For example, you can change the commissions to expire immediately in order to see the refund functionality.

-Once the commission is created it will appear below.
+After the commission is created it will appear below.
 Once the artwork is created a link will appear to view it on IPFS.
 If for some reason the artist fails to create the artwork before the commission expires, then the user may request a refund.